abdellahikrzn/internet-voter-turnout/ResultsOverview.md

-# Internet Access vs Voter Turnout: 15 African Countries
+# Does Internet Acess Increase Voter Turnout?
+Evidence from 15 African countries

 ## Research Question
 Does higher internet access correlate with higher voter turnout in African countries?